mangalam-research/btw/tech_notes.rst

   neatly.
 (Note that it is *possible* ``django-reversion`` could do it, but it would take a significant time investment to find out.)

+* Django-CMS initially used django-reversion to maintain histories of page changes but in 3.4.0 they dropped support for it.
+It is not clear what the issues where but it does not look good.

 Version Control in Caches
 =========================